rhomobile/rhostudio/README.md

 - mport project into Eclipse workspace (menu item File/Import)
 - build project (menu item Project/Build).
 If this menu item disabled then uncheck 'build automatically' located below
 - export jar package:
-   Open export dialog (menu item File/Export).
+   open export dialog (menu item File/Export); in open window select tree item 'Plugin Development/Deployable plugin and fragments';
-   In open window select tree item 'Plugin Development/Deployable plugin and fragments' In wizard you can assign destination directory for plugin jar package and his file name
+   in wizard you can assign destination directory for plugin jar package and his file name
 - copy created plugin into you eclipse (in subfolder /plugins/) and reboot Eclipse